zkzoomer/bq2/docs/technical-reference/contracts.md

 The height of these three trees is set by the `N_LEVELS` parameter, fixed at 16.
 This gives us a maximum of 65536 leaves.

 ### Verify a Test
-The admin of a test can choose to _verify it_ by providing the open answer hashes needed to solve this teset directly on-chain, which is done by calling the function `verifyTest`.
+The admin of a test can choose to _verify it_ by providing the open answer hashes needed to solve this test directly on-chain, which is done by calling the function `verifyTest`.

 ### Invalidate a Test
-The admin of a test can choose to invalidate a test, so that users can no longer attempt to solve it, by calling the function `invalidateTest`.
+The admin of a test can choose to invalidate it, so that users can no longer attempt to solve it, by calling the function `invalidateTest`.

 ### Update a Test's Admin
 The admin of a test can choose to transfer admin rights to a different address by calling the function `updateTestAdmin`.